ljstadler/rtmp-server/README.md

     ```
     rtmp://{HOST}:{PORT}/stream?auth={AUTH}
     ```
--   Setting a Stream Key is not required, but if you'll be running multiple streams, use a unique Stream Key for each
+-   Setting a Stream Key is required
--   In your viewing application of choice, set the stream URL to:
+-   In your viewing application of choice, use this URL:
     ```
     rtmp://{HOST}:{PORT}/stream?auth={AUTH}/{KEY}
     ```